 Assignments are due by 11:59 pm on the assigned due date in Canvas.
-You will have two deadlines per week on Wednesday and Sunday.
 Late assignments will be accepted within 48 hours of the original deadline.
 A 10% deduction in points will be applied per day for a total of two (2) days (maximum 20% deduction) to assignments submitted late.
-Please note that your grade will automatically be a zero (0) if you do not submit an assignment by the deadline.
-If you choose to submit it late, your grade will be adjusted manually by me when I complete my grading.
+Assignments submitted more than 48 hours late will receive a score of zero (0).
 The following assignments will not be accepted late:

-• Extra credit assignments
+- Extra credit assignments

 - Exam 1

 - Exam 2

 - Exam 3

-- Exam 4

 - Discussion Questions

 - Critique Postings

 - Final Project

+- Final Reflection Exam